Step through centuries of history, crafted into one unforgettable Lodge.

 The manor’s master bedroom is Laline’s, with antique furniture and a four-poster bed.
 Views are of the Chilterns to one side and the courtyard to the other.
 Lady de L’Isle’s bedroom overlooks the walled maze garden, and apart from the king-sized double bed also has a large dressing room with twin beds – ideal for families.

-Guests are more than welcome to make use of the oak-paneled drawing room complete with log burning fire, the medieval hall with its ‘twin truss and crown post’ structure or the wood-paneled library.
+Guests are more than welcome to make use of the oak-paneled drawing room complete with log burning fire, the medieval hall with its ‘twin truss and crown post’ structure or The Private Lives or Henry the VIII, wood-paneled library.

 Long Crendon Manor is steeped in history, with direct links to the Battle of Hastings and the Magna Carta.
 As you pace the ancient floors you can feel the past in every pore.